-Scaramucci says tweet was not a threat to Priebus
+Scaramucci: 'If Reince wants to explain he's not a leaker, let him do that'

 "In light of the leak of my financial disclosure info which is a felony.
 I will be contacting @FBI and the @TheJusticeDept, he tweeted Wednesday night, adding, "#swamp @Reince45."

-Scaramucci was referring to a story published by Politico, which reported that the new White House communications director continues to profit from the sale of his hedge fund SkyBridge Capital.
+The inclusion of Reince in the tweet was seen by some as an accusation.

 The financial disclosure forms, however, are publicly available, notes the Politico report, which links to them.
 CNN has not independently obtained the disclosure form.

-Asked if he was accusing Priebus of leaking, he told CNN, "I am not.
+Asked if he was accusing Priebus of leaking before his interview on "New Day," Scaramucci told CNN, "I am not.
 I am saying senior officials are working on this together."

 This echoes a tweet he sent overnight as well.